Hashimotos – The Autoimmune Thyroid Attack

 MY DOC SAID I HAVE Bi-POLAR?
 Several patients have reported being diagnosed with bipolar, only to later discover it was actually the swings between hyper- and hypo- from the attack that was causing their mood swings.
 Or as on Australian gal called it, the “Yeeha” of her swing.

 IS IT A GOOD IDEA JUST TO “WATCH” IT, AS MY DOCTOR WANTS TO DO?
 In the opinion of a large body of patients who followed this advice, “watching” your Hashi’s is akin to watching a dog chew off your leg.
 Allowing the attack to continue on your thyroid can not only last for years, but cause all sorts of problems along the way of its destruction, including adrenal fatigue and the autoimmune Celiac disease.
 And once you add adrenal fatigue to the mix, you’ve got more problems to tackle.
 Instead, why not just stop the attack and all the consequences, as explained below.
 Makes a whole lot more sense, says a patient who suffered through what she calls the “insane watching”.

 HOW DO I TREAT IT?
 You treat Hashi’s the same way you do just plan hypothyroid–with thyroid medications.
 Why?
-Because if raised high enough, they can stop the attack due to improvement of the immune system.
+Because if raised high enough, some patients see the attack cease, probably due to improvement of the immune system.
 Some doctors have unwisely recommended non-treatment until labwork “stabilizes”, but that could take months and years, and you continue to suffer.